-A temporary/permanent residence permit is the precondition for a work permit.
-The joint procedure is prescribed for the temporary residence permit and works permit applications, which is favorable for the applicants since the joint procedure is easier as well as time-saving, allowing a foreigner to apply for both permits simultaneously.
+A temporary residence permit or a permanent residence permit is the precondition for a work permit.
+However, the joint procedure is prescribed for the temporary residence permit and works permit applications, which is favorable for the applicants since the joint procedure is easier as well as time-saving, allowing a foreigner to apply for both permits simultaneously.

-A work permit will be issued for a time period that must not be longer than the time frame of the residence permit.
-Both the temporary and the permanent residence is regulated by the Law on foreigners.
+A work permit will be issued for a period that cannot be longer than the approved residence permit.
+Both temporary and permanent residence are regulated by the Law on Foreigners.

 A personal work permit gives you the right to be employed, or self-employed in Serbia, and to use all rights provided by the law in the event of unemployment.
 In other words, a personal work permit entitles the foreigner to exercise all rights like Serbian citizens have, in the light of employment.
-This permit may be issued to
+This permit may be issued to:

 As you can notice, this work permit is related to the personal status of a foreigner and therefore is bound to that status.
 That is even more evident if we know that this work permit may be issued also for the purpose of family reunification (at the request of an immediate family member of a foreigner who has been granted a permanent residence or who has the status of a refugee, as well as the request of a foreign national who is an immediate family member of a citizen of the Republic or a foreign national of Serbian descent up to the third degree of consanguinity in the direct line)

-Unlike the personal work permit, a work visa is not related strictly to the personal status of a foreigner.
+Unlike a personal work permit, a work visa is not strictly related to the personal status of a foreigner.
 This permit may be issued for:

-In order to simplify this, let us illustrate the types and subtypes of work permit in Serbia
+In order to simplify this, let us illustrate the types and subtypes of work permits in Serbia

 First of all, when the employer wants to hire a foreigner, the employer has to conduct the so-called “labor market test”.
 This test is to show whether there are candidates in the Serbian labor market who are on the NES’s list of unemployed who fulfill the conditions set by that employer.
 If such a profile exists, these persons take priority.

 However, that does not mean the employer has to hire a person the NES found while performing the labor market test.
 In that case, the employer should explain in writing why no one found by the NES is suitable for the job at their company.
-That report of the employer must show the biographies of the persons found by the NES were taken into account.
+That employer’s report must show that the biographies of the persons found by the NES were taken into account.

-It is important to know that this test can be initiated as soon as the request for temporary residence is submitted.
-Moreover, the test may be initiated as soon as the employer realizes that the engagement of a foreigner will be necessary.
+It is important to know that this test must be initiated prior to submitting the application for a temporary residence and work permit.
+In fact, the test may be initiated as soon as the employer realizes that the engagement of a foreigner will be necessary.
 That shortens the time period in which the entire process will be conducted.

-Labor market test is not required in the event of work permit extension when the “previous” labor market test was conducted and the work permit was issued based on the new version of the Act.
+A labor market test is not required in the event of a work permit extension when the “previous” labor market test was conducted and the work permit was issued based on the new version of the Act.

 A foreigner may perform only those activities for which the permit was granted under a work visa.
 That means that the foreigner can only work at the job position, at a certain employer, for which he received a work permit.
 That is particularly important because of the inspection control.